AdrianRaFo/version-release-info/README.md

 # Version Release Info

-A little github action to get information about the version format.
+A little github action to get information about the version release format.

 ## Output